 There are weekly assignments (and strict deadlines).

 Each week, we received two—a written assignment and a recipe assignment.
 For the written assignment, much of the work is focused on research around your health condition of choice, whatever you want to devote your studies to for the bulk of the program.
 We created meal plans in support of our chosen health condition, developed recipes, and at the end even taught a cooking class for it.

 The recipe assignment has students making meals, condiments, and more from the course recipe book, and there are plenty of options each week if something doesn’t suit your taste.
-We made 2-3 recipes per week and documented the process and writing and photos.
+We made 2-3 recipes per week and documented the process with writing and photos.

 What I loved about it was that my assignments were my meal prep for the week.
 I could eat my homework!

-This is where climbing out of the diet cycle began to really clicked for me.
+This is where climbing out of the diet cycle began to really click for me.
 I was regularly making good-for-me foods and not paying attention to calories, and weight came off naturally.
 Aside from nutrition knowledge, I really gained lifestyle knowledge as well.